*Note: Contains Plot Spoilers*

 best films of the 90’s alongside Martin Scorsese, by including all three as one work.

-Originally, I saw the films in reverse order and to this day remain so enraptured by
+Originally, I saw the films in reverse order and to this day remain so enraptured by the

-the artistic audacity and compassionate humanity that a viewing of
+artistic audacity and compassionate humanity that a viewing of

-Red inspires that,
+Red inspires that, like a

-the connotations associated:
+connotations associated:

 Blue is for freedom, White stands for equality and Red